 THE PAPAL BULL, POPE PIUS IX : 1850

-The Papal Bull (Universalis Ecclesiae) of 29th September 1850 by which Pope Pius IX recreated the Roman Catholic diocesan hierarchy in England, The bull angered many and fuelled more anti-Catholic feelings among English Protestants.
-The Lewes Bonfire Celebrations were allowed back into the streets.
+The Papal Bull (Universalis Ecclesiae) of 29th September 1850 by which Pope Pius IX recreated the Roman Catholic diocesan hierarchy in England, The bull angered many and fueled more anti-Catholic feelings among English Protestants.
+This on its own is probably the main reason why the Fifth is still celebrated as strongly now as it was then, the celebrations were showing signs of waning and The Lewes Bonfire Celebrations were allowed back on to the street.

 THE FIRST BONFIRE SOCIETIES : 1853